Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Introduction

 \subsubsection{Relative Prymians}

 As mentioned above, some irreducible symplectic orbifolds can be obtained via the relative Prymian varieties.
 There are many possibilities for such constructions varying the K3 surface $S$, the involution $i$ and the polarization $H$.
-There is a work in progress studying these relative Prymian varieties by Brakkee, Camere, Grossi, Pertusi, Saccà and Viktorova.
+These varieties have been studied in full generality in \cite{Brakkee}.
+The authors provide a criteria for when these varieties are irreducible symplectic.
+The remaining task is to determine which of these varieties are orbifolds.